gdwnldsKSC/RedStarPackages/README.md

 straight from an online repo.
 For now we can force installations to get into
 a better 'known' sane state with these packages when upgrade time comes
 until we can get into such an online repo upgrade capability.

+Any package without notes will just install via rpm -i or rpm -U as appropriate

 File is built using standard fedora files, so we must due to conflicts
 use rpm -i --force for file-libs RPM, then rpm -U file will work.
 After